abdul4rehman215/SOC-SOAR-ECOSYSTEM-AWS/21-dashboards/README.md

 Plan charts, metrics, tables, and visual layouts that are useful for analysts instead of just being visually attractive.

-### Step 4 — Create exportable dashboards
+### Step 4 — Create reusable dashboard exports

-Maintain dashboard exports as `.json` files so they can be re-imported and reused later.
+Maintain dashboard export files so they can be re-imported and reused later.

 ### Step 5 — Document the dashboard properly

-Each dashboard subproject includes learning-focused documentation so the work is understandable even without importing the JSON directly.
+Each dashboard subproject includes learning-focused documentation so the work is understandable even without importing the dashboard export directly.

 ---